daudix/distrobox/docs/content/useful_tips.md

 (such as `~/.distroboxrc`), alongside `export SUDO_ASKPASS="/path/to/password/prompt/program"` (for example - however, this last line is usually better suited to your shell's rc file).

-## Duplicate an existing distrobox
+## Duplicate an Existing Distrobox

 It can be useful to just duplicate an already set up environment, to do this, `distrobox create` supports the use of the